TomasHubelbauer/csfd-digest/README.md

 ## Running

+Run `npm start` to run the scraper script (runs in GitHub Actions).

 Run `npx serve .` to serve the contents of the repository directory.

 Access http://localhost:5000 to visit the old app (HTML).